dendibakh/perf-book/chapters/13-Other-Tuning-Areas/13-4 Low-Latency-Tuning-Techniques.md

 free(mem);
 ```

 In the code above, we tune three (3) glibc malloc settings: M_MMAP_MAX, M_TRIM_THRESHOLD, and M_ARENA_MAX.

+- Setting M_MMAP_MAX to ‘0’ disables underlying mmap syscall usage for large allocations – this is necessary because the mlock() can be undone by library usage of munmap() when it attempts to release mmap-ed segments back to the OS, defeating the purpose of our efforts.
-Setting M_MMAP_MAX to ‘0’ disables underlying mmap syscall usage for large allocations.
-Setting M_TRIM_THRESHOLD to ‘-1’ prevents glibc from returning memory to the OS after calls to free().
-Finally, setting M_ARENA_MAX to ‘1’ prevents glibc from allocating multiple arenas to accommodate multiple cores (CAUTION: the latter hinders the glibc allocator’s multithreaded scalability feature).
+- Setting M_TRIM_THRESHOLD to ‘-1’ prevents glibc from returning memory to the OS after calls to free() (NOTE: as indicated before, this option has no effect on mmap-ed segments).
+- Finally, setting M_ARENA_MAX to ‘1’ prevents glibc from allocating multiple arenas via mmap() to accommodate multiple cores.
+CAUTION: the latter hinders the glibc allocator’s multithreaded scalability feature.

 Combined, these settings force glibc into sbrk-only heap allocations which will not release its memory back to the OS until the application ends.
 As a result, the heap will remain the same size after the final call to “free(mem)” in the code above.
-Any subsequent runtime calls to malloc() or new() simply will reuse space in this pre-allocated/pre-faulted heap area if sufficiently sized during initialization.
+Any subsequent runtime calls to malloc() or new() simply will reuse space in this pre-allocated/pre-faulted heap area if it is sufficiently sized at initialization.

 More importantly, all that heap memory that was pre-faulted in the for-loop will persist in RAM due to the previous mlockall call – the option MCL_CURRENT locks all pages which are currently mapped, while MCL_FUTURE locks all pages that will become mapped in the future.
 An added benefit of using mlockall this way is that any thread spawned by this process will have its stack pre-faulted and locked, as well.

+CAUTION: This technique reduces the amount of memory available to other processes running on the system.

 These are just two toy example methods for preventing runtime minor faults.
-Similar techniques may be employed using alternative allocators (e.g., jemalloc, tcmalloc, mimalloc, etc.) or STL features (e.g., creative use of PMR allocators/memory_resources).
+Some or all of these techniques may be employed using alternative allocators such as jemalloc, tcmalloc, or mimalloc (check the docs of your chosen allocation library), or using C++ STL features via creative use of PMR allocators and memory_resources.

 ### Cache Warming {#sec:CacheWarm}